Russanandres/tilte/README.md

 <sub>Tilte working with music files (with bugs of course)</sub>
 ![Then the music beat up](https://github.com/Russanandres/tilte/blob/d5e17030529a01cc31d00a940d46af99bd624e3d/image.png)

+## What is that?
+This script trying to receive ID3v* tags of artist and song name and renames file to `$Artist - $Title.*`  pattern.
+Title tries to rename **ALL** your music files in one directory and sadly can't move through folders at now.

 ## Depencies
 · ffmpeg (ffprobe is part of ffmpeg)
 · bash